MarcinOrlowski/laravel-api-response-builder/docs/docs.md

 and its namespace is `App`.

  To do our tests we first need to augment your `ApiCodes` with some code necessary for testing.
-This code comes as `ApiCodesTrait` trait, but it is not needed for normal daily use, you should avoid adding it to the original `ApiCodes` class.
+This code comes as `ApiCodesHelpers` trait, but it is not needed for normal daily use, you should avoid adding it to the original `ApiCodes` class.
 Instead, we create new one that extends `ApiCodes` and uses sait trait.